b-lukaszuk/python_luzne_zadanka/resource1/part2/ex_1_50/README.md

 ## My Notes

 As for now (23-12-2022) it adds only two positive integers, maybe I will extend it in the future for negative numbers as well.

+Actually, yesterday I did not notice that the task description says only about adding two positive integers.

+Therefore, I think I will consider my task done (24-12-2022).
+Still I simplified my solution in version 2 of the program.